Routine Services Availability

 Passport applications for children under age 16, who have or have not had a passport in the past, must be submitted in person at a passport agency or authorized passport application acceptance facility, i.e. the child must be present.
 Minors must be accompanied by all persons possessing legal custody (parent(s), guardian(s), court appointed custodian(s)).
 If any person custodian cannot be present a notarized DS-3053 is required.

 Please note that you must provide your child’s Social Security Number in accordance with the FAST Act.

 What you need to apply for a minor’s passport

-- Evidence of U.S. Citizenship (a U.S. passport, U.S. birth certificate or U.S. Consular Report of Birth Abroad (CRBA))
+- Original evidence of U.S. Citizenship (a U.S. passport, U.S. birth certificate or U.S. Consular Report of Birth Abroad (CRBA))

-- Evidence of Parental Relationship (a birth certificate, or CRBA)
+- Original evidence of Parental Relationship (a birth certificate, or CRBA)

 - A valid government issued photo identification document

 - Proof of parental consent